 Since the success of the secret expedition, we have all kinds of rumors in camp.
 One is that our Brigade will be sent to the relief of Gen. Sherman, in South Carolina.
 The boys all desire it and the news in the ‘Press’ is correct, that a large force is to be sent there, I think their wish will be gratified….

-They weren’t sent to relieve Sherman, in fact, but they did participate in a history-making spectacle on 21 November when they engaged in a morning divisional headquarters review by Colonel Tilghman H. Good, followed by brigade and division drills all afternoon.
+They weren’t sent to relieve Sherman, in fact, but they did participate in a history-making spectacle on 21 November when they engaged in a morning divisional headquarters review, which was overseen by their regiment’s founder, Colonel Tilghman H. Good, followed by brigade and division drills all afternoon.
 Henry Wharton described the event to the Sunbury American in his letter of 26 November 1861 as follows:

 Last Wednesday was a gala day for the soldiers on this side of the Potomac, it was a grand review, by General McClellan, of all the Volunteer troops encamped on the Virginia side of the river. – Never before, in this country, has there been assembled together such an immense body of armed men, as were reviewed then, on the ‘sacred soil’ of Virginia.
 The review was held in some large fields between Munson’s Hill and Ball’s Cross Roads.
 From Munson’s Hill, the view of the large army, passing before the President, Secretaries Cameron and Seward, General McClellan, with the Generals of the 15 different Divisions, was magnificent, and I thought as I saw the seventy-five thousand men before me, men who were willing to die for their loved flag, that if they were at once marched on to Manassas, we should have an easy victory, the peace of our country restored and an end would be put to this unjust, cursed war.